GianmarcoDIAG/BeSyft/README.md

 LTLf formulas in agent and environment files should be written in Lydia's syntax.
 For further details, refer to https://github.com/whitemech/lydia .

-To perform best-effort synthesis for an LTLf goal in some LTLf environment, you have to provide both the path to the agent goal and the environment specification, e.g., `Examples/counter_2.ltlf` and `Examples/add_request.ltlf`, and the path to the partition file, e.g., `Examples/counter_2.part`.
+To perform best-effort synthesis for an LTLf goal in some LTLf environment, you have to provide both the path to the agent goal and the environment specification, e.g., `counter_2.ltlf` and `add_request.ltlf`, and the path to the partition file, e.g., `counter_2.part` (see the `Examples` folder).

 For instance, the command:

 ```
-./BeSyft -a Examples/counter_2.ltlf -e Examples/add_request.ltlf -p Examples/counter_2.part -s 0 -t 3 -d
+./BeSyft -a counter_2.ltlf -e add_request.ltlf -p counter_2.part -s 1 -t 3 -c -i
 ```

-Performs best-effort synthesis using the symbolic-compositional algorithm.
+Performs best-effort synthesis using the compositional algorithm, checks the existence of a dominant strategy, and executes the synthesized strategy in interactive mode.

 # Build from source